-Jurisdiction of High Court.
+Jurisdiction of Supreme Court.

-- 89. Subject to this Act the High Court shall have jurisdiction - (a) to determine any dispute which may be referred to it pursuant to any provision of this Part;
+- 86. Subject to this Act, the Supreme Court shall have jurisdiction - - (i) to determine any dispute which may be referred to it pursuant to any provision of this Part; - (ii) to fix the amount of equitable remuneration or compensation which by any provision of this Act is required to be fixed by the Supreme Court, in any case where there has been no agreement between a person and the owner of the copyright as to the amount of remuneration or compensation payable in respect of the use of the work or performance; and - (iii) to grant consent on behalf of a performer pursuant to section 134.

+Procedure in proceedings before Supreme Court.

-- (b) to fix the amount of equitable remuneration or compensation which by any provision of this Act is required to be fixed by the High Court, in any case where there has been no agreement between a person and the owner of the copyright as to the amount of remuneration or compensation payable in respect of the use of the work or performance; - (c) to grant consent on behalf of a performer pursuant to section 137. - 90.-(1) The procedure regulating the making of references and Procedure in applications to the High Court and proceedings before the High proceedings before Court arising out of the jurisdiction conferred on the High Court by this Part, and as to the fees chargeable in respect of those proceedings shall be prescribed by rules of court.
+- 87.-(1) The procedure regulating the making of references and applications to the Supreme Court and proceedings before the Supreme Court arising out of the jurisdiction conferred on the Supreme Court by this Part, and as to the fees chargeable in respect of those proceedings shall be prescribed by rules of court. - (2) The Supreme Court may order that the costs or expenses of any proceedings before it under this Part which are incurred by any party shall be paid by any other party and may tax or settle the costs or direct in what manner they are to be taxed. - (3) Where -